What is Skin?

 • Lymphocytes and Langerhans cells play an important role in fighting germs.

-• Merkel cells are special nerve cells in the skin that enable you to sense pressure.
-For example, these cells are present in the fingertips and give you the sense of touch.
+• Merkel cells are special nerve cells in the skin that enable you to sense pressure and give you a sense of touch.

 The Dermis